 Browse by topic

-The menstrual cycle is complex and controlled by many different glands and the hormones they produce.
+The menstrual cycle is complex and is controlled by many different glands and the hormones that these glands produce.

 Heavy or abnormal periods may be an indication of other health problems.